 One way to make following the autoimmune protocol a little easier is by signing up with an AIP meal delivery service.
 These companies offer prepared meals that are completely AIP compliant.
 They deliver them to your door, and all you have to do is heat and eat.

 We’ve tested pretty much all the meal delivery services out there and love Paleo on the Go, Pete’s Paleo, and Trifecta Nutrition for delicious AIP meals.
 Some sites even offer free recipes to help you create AIP-friendly meals on your own.
-For more information about AIP meal delivery, you can read our full review of the best here.
+For more information about AIP meal delivery, you can read our full review.

 One thing to keep in mind is that while Paleo and AIP share many characteristics, there are some fine differences.
 It’s always best to ensure that the company you choose offers AIP meals, and it’s also smart to check the ingredients yourself just to make sure.